 Posted by Nottinghamshire County Council at 08/10/2014 09:44:25

-Nottinghamshire Archives will temporarily close to the public from Saturday 18 October.
+Nottinghamshire Archives temporarily closed to the public on Saturday 18 October.

 This closure forms part of a £2.5m investment project to extend the archives' building and preserve the county’s rich documentary heritage for future generations.

 The building is expected to open again in spring 2015.
 Until then, you can contact the archives service via telephone, email and post.
 A reprographics service will be available so staff can reproduce copies of documents for the public.
 Nottinghamshire Archives' Research Service is still available to carry out searches in the Archives.

 You can use the reduced service by calling 0115 9581634, Monday-Friday 9am-5pm or by emailing email@example.com.